shubhm-agrwl/design-patterns/README.md

 # Design Patterns:
 A design pattern provides a general reusable solution for the common problems

-# Principals of Design Patterns:
+# Principles of Design Patterns:
 1. Composition over inheritance
 2. Code for interface and not implementation